uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

 Both types of training will give you lots of classroom experience and the knowledge to teach successfully.
 The type of course you choose will depend on whether you want to study at a university or be based in a school.

 ####Train at university

-You’ll do a postgraduate certificate in education (PGCE) to give you QTS.
+You’ll do a postgraduate certificate in education (PGCE) or a postgraduate diploma in education (PGDE) to give you QTS.
 Most courses are full time for one year.
 You may be able to study part time if the university you choose has this option.

 During your course you will:

   - study on campus
   - spend 24 weeks on school placements at 2 schools